kdoore/CS2335-Gitbook/class-code-examples/levelmanager-final.md

 #LevelManager - Final

-_updated 4/26/2019_ (Small changes to LoadLevel2, StartLevel2 to improve Level transition with ScreenFader.
-Player is disabled, New Scene isn't loaded until Button is pressed
+_updated 4/26/2019_ _(Small changes to LoadLevel2, StartLevel2 to improve Level transition with ScreenFader.
+Player is disabled, Level2Objects aren't loaded until Button is pressed )
+_
 Assumes you are using:  (If you choose not to use these, remove any code associated with these script components)
 - CameraFollow Script
 - ScreenFader Script